 Rider Express, launched their service between Toronto, London and Windsor on July 12, adding a stop at Toronto Pearson International Airport on July 27.

-The route starts in Windsor just outside the bus terminal on Chatham Street, stops in Chatham outside the bus depot, in London next to the Petro Canada at the intersection of Exeter and Wellington roads, in Kitchener outside the Tim Hortons at 4285 King St E., at Toronto Pearson International Airport’s Viscount Station, and arrives in Toronto outside Union Station on Front Street where onward connections can be made to Rider Express services to Ottawa or to trains and other bus lines at Union Station.
+The route starts in Windsor just outside the bus terminal on Chatham Street, stops in Chatham outside the bus depot, in London next to the Petro Canada at the intersection of Exeter and Wellington roads, in Kitchener outside the Tim Hortons at 4285 King St E., at Toronto Pearson International Airport’s Viscount Station, and arrives at Union Station Bus Terminal in Toronto where onward connections can be made to Rider Express services to Ottawa or to trains and other bus lines.

 Fares are $60 from Windsor to Toronto and $30 from London to Toronto, including the first two items of luggage.
 A through ticket from Windsor to Ottawa costs $110.